barryclark/jekyll-now/_posts/2016-05-12-Monarch-Unboxing.md

 tags: [games, unboxing, monarch, Mary Flanagan]
 ---

-Dr. Mary Flanagan, designer and publisher of Monarch, sent me a prototype of the game while she was Kickstarting it a while back ago.
+<span class="firstcharacter">D</span>r.
+Mary Flanagan, designer and publisher of Monarch, sent me a prototype of the game while she was Kickstarting it a while back ago.
 Immediately I was [hooked](http://www.purplepawn.com/2015/03/kickstarter-previewmonarch/).
 Gameplay is simple, fast, and tight.
 Back then most of the art for the game hadn't been finished, so there was a lot of placeholder art on the cards, tiles, etc...

 2 years ago at Toy Fair Mary was at the [Tiltfactor](http://www.tiltfactor.org) booth and happened to have some of the art on her laptop.
 To say it was amazing is an understatement.
 [Kate Adams](http://www.kateadamsillustration.com/) created each piece of art on scratchboard tiles.
 These tiles were then scanned and colored for the game.
 The effect is stunning, giving Monarch a one-of-a-kind look and feel.
 Combine this with overall high production value, and the already high quality play, and Monarch is a treasure for any game collection.